 Health Insurance Benefits shall be provided to eligible Court employees.
-Open enrollment for health benefit plans shall be in the month of May and shall be effective July 1.
+Open enrollment for health benefit plans shall be in the month of May effective July 1.

-In the event health benefits changes are proposed, the Court will re-open negotiations with SEIU to address such proposed changes.
+In the event health benefit changes are proposed, the Court will re-open negotiations with SEIU to address such proposed changes.
 The Court further agrees to negotiate any such proposed changes at one table for all SEIU bargaining units.

-The Court will comply with the Affordable Care Act (ACA)
+The Court will comply with the Affordable Care Act (ACA).